elonsoc/website/content/playbook/onboarding.md

 ### General ESC Meetings
 Every Wednesday at 6:30 in Duke 101, we will meet to discuss overall project updates, socialize, and network with industry professionals.

-### Algorithm Challnege Sessions
+### Competitive Programming Team
-Every Thursday at 4:15 **INSERT LOCATION**, we will meet to solve algorithm challenges and prepare for technical interviews.
+We've teamed up with Dr. Spurlock and his competitive programming endeavors to create ESC's own competitive programming team.
+Every Thursday in Duke starting at 4:15pm, Dr. Spurlock will lead the meeting in preparation for contests across the state.

 ### Project Team Meetings
 Team meetings happen regularly to discuss project-specific tasks and updates.
+Your respective project lead will determine which time to meet and whether such meetings will be virtual or in-person.